-Should I get an irrigator?YES!
+Should I get an irrigator?

 If you have some little gaps between your teeth (maybe due to gum disease), or spaces under a bridge, or if you have dental implants, then a water-jet irrigator will be a VERY EFFECTIVE ADDITION to your toothbrush and floss.

 The OxyJet irrigator is different in that it mixes air and water into "micro bubbles", and then pressurizes it.

-The pressure of the water jet is significantly more than the Hydro Floss device, but the minute air bubbles cushion the impact.
+The pressure of the water jet is significantly more than the older design "Hydro Floss" device, but the minute air bubbles cushion the impact.
 So this design is a bit like a jacuzzi for your teeth!
 Oral B claims this is more effective for removing food debris and plaque.

 The OxyJet is not always easy to find, and unfortunately availability seems to be a bit limited.
 The WaterPik Aquarius is easier to find at Amazon, and the best prices are usually to be found on Amazon.

 The water tank is relatively small, and tends to run out if you spend more than 60 seconds using the device.
 BUT it's no problem to simply top up the tank again!
 I recommend using a special mouthwash in the water tank, such as TheraBreath Oral Rinse from TheraBreath.

-Here's a link to Amazon for the BEST price on the Poseidon;
+Here's a link to Amazon for the BEST price on the Poseidon; just click HERE.